simonewebdesign/simonewebdesign/source/_posts/2012-12-18-101-web-socket-protocol-handshake.md

 <hr />

 <p>
   I hope you enjoyed following this guide.
 You can read the full source code of this tutorial on GitHub, or download it directly.
-The demo also comes with a file for <a href="https://github.com/simonewebdesign/websocket-demo/blob/master/test-browser-support.html" title="Test your browser support for WebSocket API" target="_blank">testing your actual browser support</a> for the WebSocket <abbr title="Application Programming Interface">API</abbr>.
+The demo also comes with a file for <a href="https://github.com/simonewebdesign/websocket-demo/blob/master/test-browser-support.html" title="Test your browser support for WebSocket API">testing your actual browser support</a> for the WebSocket <abbr title="Application Programming Interface">API</abbr>.
 </p>

 <ul>